My Commitment to Ethical Jewelry Making

 Around the Studio

 Wherever possible, I make decisions in my studio that take into account the environment and my commitment to conservation and animal rights.
-I use recycled office paper, ship my jewelry in boxes made from recycled materials when possible (although I have yet to locate a good source for clamshell-style jewelry boxes from recycled materials), and I ship all orders in gently used bubble mailers that I obtain from a local radio station.
+I use recycled office paper, ship my jewelry in boxes made from recycled materials, and I use as much up-cycled packing material as possible with my outgoing shipments.
+My studio is powered by on-side solar panels.

 Each month, I donate 5% of my gross sales to a different charity.
 These are often animal-related causes, since these are some of the nearest and dearest to my heart, but I've also featured international women's rights groups, children's health organizations (only those that don't test on animals, of course), marriage equality efforts, and more.
 I consider this to be an integral part of my business, and a way to bring more meaning to my work, and to the jewelry I sell.